 - The Existence of an Attorney-Client Relationship.
 When an attorney agrees to offer you their legal services and you accept them, there’s usually a contract or written agreement to show this.

 - The Attorney Acted Negligently.
-You need to show that your representative failed to act as others in their position would have.
+You need to show that your representative failed to act like others in their position would have.
+You can say that had your attorney acted as others would have, the outcome of your case would have been different.

 - Their Actions Caused Your Damages.
-Then you have to prove that if your lawyer hadn’t been negligent, your case would have been successful.
+Once you show that if your lawyer hadn’t been negligent, your case would have been successful, you can discuss how the poor outcome has affected you.
+There may be economic and noneconomic damages involved.

 When your current lawyer presents evidence that proves these points, you have a better chance of getting a favorable settlement that will help you financially recover from your experience.